- What types of services do you offer and how much do they cost?

 5. What are the payment options?

-We are happy to accept cash or personal cheque (payable to: NutritionRx), or if you would prefer to pay by credit card, you may do so through PayPal via our online store.
-Payment is required up-front when purchasing a package, however, your insurance company or EAP program may reimburse you for some or all of the dietitian services.
+Payment is required up-front when purchasing a package, however, your insurance company or EAP program may reimburse you for some or all of the nutrition counselling services.

 6. I’m a University of Western Ontario student.
 Does my student health plan cover dietitian services?